 Simple and rapid installation.
 Easy to maintain.

-- First, to connect to Mantis Bug Tracker System, you should open port 80 by the TCP Protocol in the network properties on Azure Firewall.
+- First, to connect to Mantis Bug Tracker System, you should open port 80 by the TCP Protocol in the network security group.

 When you click on the link, you will see the following:

-- By default, there is one user is present in Mantis Bug Tracker, where the login is “administrator” and the password is “root”.
-In the Username field, you should enter the login – “administrator” and click <Login>.
+- In the Username field, you should enter the login and click <Login>.
 Then you will see the page:

-- After logging in, it is possible to change the default password “root” at any which is convenient for you.
+- After logging in, it is possible to change the default password at any convenient for you.

-- In the “Confirm Password” field type “root”.
+- In the “Confirm Password” field type the default password.

-- In the “New Password” field enter any convenient for you password.
+- In the “New Password” field enter any password convenient for you.